hanmpark/scholarship_logtime/README.md

 # scholarship_logtime
-Introducing ***scholarship_logtime*** an exlusively designed program for **42 Nice GEN scholarship students**:
+Introducing ***scholarship_logtime*** an exlusively designed program for **42 Nice GEN scholarship students**: <br>
-This tool is crafted to effortlessly calculate the cumulative logtime for individuals, spanning from the 27th to the 26th of the current month or any specified month.
+This tool is crafted to effortlessly calculate the cumulative logtime for individuals, spanning from the 27th to the 26th of the current month or any specified month. <br>

 > [!NOTE]
 > Notably, it even accounts for any bonus time earned in the preceding month, ensuring a comprehensive assessment of your dedicated efforts!